 The Hawkesbury Regional Museum

-built in 1809 & overlooking the banks of the Hawkesbury River, is the oldest existing church in Australia.
+This church was built in 1809 & overlooks the banks of the Hawkesbury River.
+It is the oldest existing church in Australia.
 It became the first Presbyterian Church in Australia in 1824 and is now a member of the Uniting Church in Australia.
 The Schoolmaster's House contains photographs and memorabilia on Ebenezer Church's interesting history.

 Venue: Hawkesbury Shire

 Cost Includes: Return bus transfer from the Central Coast, morning tea, tour guide fee, museum entry, tour of museum & wine tasting

 7:30 - 8:30am Home pick-up service9:30am: Morning tea at Cumberland State Forest